You are listening to the Sean Hannity Radio Show Podcast.

 They should not, Sean, absolutely not go away on any Christmas summer vacation.

-No August vacations.
+No August vacation.

 You know how many days are scheduled?

-It's about 40 something days.
+It's about 40-something days.

-Because they've got to get the tax cuts through.
+But that's not enough because they've got to get the tax cuts through.

-See, the president has said you're not going home until you get health care.
+See, the president has said, you're not going home until you get health care.

-And then McConnell says so we'll extend for two weeks.
+And then McConnell says, so we'll extend for two weeks.

 So this is crazy.